 Yes!
 Absolutely yes.
-Half of all students who applied for scholarships last year received one, and the average award was $3,000.
-Think of it this way: If you spend 10 hours creating a great scholarship application and you win the average scholarship amount; you will have made $300 per hour!
+More than half of all students who applied for scholarships last year received one.
+These scholarships ranged between $3,500 and $4,500.
+Think of it this way: If you spend 10 hours creating a great scholarship application and you win a $4,000 scholarship, you will have made $400 per hour!
 In addition, you are building materials that can be used for other scholarships, colleges, or job applications.
 Reuse your personal statement and keep in contact with your references for future applications.

 Yes, you can (and must) apply each year for Seattle Colleges Foundation scholarships.
 If you have applied in the past, you can use the same log-in credentials as before.
-If you do not remember your password, click “Trouble signing in?” and then on the next page, enter your email address and click “Recover Password.”
+If you do not remember your password, click “Forgot password” and then enter your email address on the next page.”
 NOTE: The new application will not have your answers from past years.
-You will need to compete the application again.
+You will need to complete the application again.

-Yes, international students and Dreamers can apply, and we encourage you to do so!
+Yes, international students and Dreamers (undocumented students) can apply, and we encourage you to do so!
 Only Running Start students who will be graduating from high school this year can apply.

 Preparing for the Scholarship Application

 Ask people who know you in a professional or academic setting, such as advisors, counselors, instructors, job supervisors, mentors, and community members.
 You must include two references.
 At least one should be from a Seattle College faculty or staff member.
 Consider individuals who will give you positive feedback to your efforts.
 Please allow the person you are requesting the reference from at least four weeks before the deadline to write the reference.
 Family members, partners, or friends are not acceptable references.

 If you are new to the college or recently started, you are not required to use a Seattle Colleges faculty or staff.

 Requesting recommendations should be one of the first things you do when you begin to work on the scholarship application.